CryptoOutcasts/Whitelist_API/README.md

-If you need anything you can contact me on discord in my server: https://discord.gg/KTVYs7QAfP
+If you need anything you can contact me on Crypto Outcasts discord server: https://discord.gg/KTVYs7QAfP